 RADIUS Server Port: When the user chooses to use the EAP authentication framework, the RADIUS server's port number can be entered here.

-RADIUS Server Shared Enter the shared secret used here.
-This secret phrase needs to be the same on all of the wireless clients for them to Secret: be able to connect to the wireless network successfully.
+RADIUS Server Shared Enter the shared secret (password) used here.
+This password needs to be the same on all of the wireless clients for Secret: them to be able to connect to the wireless network successfully.